Essential factors for Aurora viewing

 What Kp index is good for seeing the Northern Lights?

+KP Index is not helpful when you are already in the aurora country.
 While the Kp index can give you a general idea of aurora activity, it's not the most reliable data for predicting the Northern Lights.
 Many tourist mistakenly think a high Kp index guarantees visibility, but real-time forecast matter just as much—if not more.

 For example, in Northern Norway, Iceland, or Finnish Lapland, you can often see the aurora even with a Kp index as low as 1 or 2, thanks to the high latitude.
 Meanwhile, a high Kp index might mean nothing if the sky is cloudy or you're in an area with too much light pollution.